Aniruddha-Shriwant/github-finder/README.md

 - Libraries - Angular Material, ngxPagination
 - CSS framework - Tailwind

+#### Running locally
+- Create a environment.testing.ts file in the environments directory, And export your Github personal access token from inside of it.

 <hr>

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.5.